MohamedMarawany/BookBazaar-Library-Management-and-Review-System/README.md

 3. Confirm that you can successfully connect and close the connection.

 ## Task 4:
-## Title: Implement CRUD Operations on SQLite via Python
+## Implement CRUD Operations on SQLite via Python
 **Description:**
 - You will create functions in Python to perform Create, Read, Update, and Delete (CRUD) operations on your SQLite database.
 ### Requirements: